Dan Litowitz is the Global M&A Deputy Practice Group Leader and a partner in the Mergers & Acquisitions practice.

 - Albemarle Corporation in its acquisition, through a joint venture with Mineral Resources Limited, of the Wodgina Hard Rock Lithium Mine and in the $3.2 billion sale of its Chemetall Surface Treatment business to BASF SE

 - Cisco Systems, Inc. in its acquisition of Singularity Networks, Inc.

 - Advance Publications, Inc. in its sale of The Times-Picayune and its nola.com website to Capital City Press, LLC

 - Comenity Bank, a subsidiary of Alliance Data Systems, in the sales of each of the PayPal, HSN and Crate & Barrel credit card portfolios to Synchrony Financial

 - American Axle & Manufacturing Holdings, Inc. in connection with its $1.6 billion cash and stock acquisition of Metaldyne Performance Group Inc., its acquisition of USM’s Mexican operations and in ongoing general corporate matters

-- Wausau Paper Corp. in its acquisition by Svenska Cellulosa Aktiebolaget
+- Wausau Paper Corp. in its acquisition by Svenska Cellulosa Aktiebolaget for approximately $513 million

 - ARX Holding Corp., the parent company of American Strategic Insurance, in its acquisition by The Progressive Corporation